Take Action

 ICESCR Policy Brief →Beyond Partisan Lines

 Economic rights cross the partisan divide.
-Conservatives value property rights and family stability — the ICESCR protects both (Articles 10, 11).
+Conservatives value economic stability and family security — the ICESCR protects both (Articles 10, 11).
 Progressives champion labor rights and social safety nets — the ICESCR protects those too (Articles 6, 7, 9).

-Braver Angels, the nation's largest cross-partisan citizen movement, demonstrates that structured dialogue across political differences produces common ground more effectively than persuasion.
+Braver Angels, which describes itself as the nation's largest cross-partisan citizen movement, aims to show that structured dialogue across political differences can produce common ground where persuasion alone falls short.
 Their methodology — Listen, Acknowledge, Pivot, Perspective — applies directly to ICESCR advocacy: lead with shared values, acknowledge genuine concerns, and find the common ground that already exists in the treaty text.

 Stay Informed

-Subscribe to the Observatory RSS feed for rights-evaluated tech stories — 802+ stories scored so far, filtered by UDHR provision, stance, or domain.
+Follow the Human Rights Observatory for rights-evaluated tech stories — 759+ stories scored so far, filtered by UDHR provision, stance, or domain.
+Subscribe via Observatory RSS or the Blog RSS feed for advocacy analysis and ICESCR updates.

 Every element of this advocacy represents implementation of rights 173 nations already committed to.
 Nothing here asks for anything beyond what the United States signed in 1977.